Information Flow in Self-Supervised Learning: Introduction

 One prominent approach in contrastive self-supervised learning is SimCLR~\citep{chen2020simple}, which employs the InfoNCE loss~\citep{oord2018representation} to facilitate the learning process.
 Interestingly, \citet{oord2018representation} show that InfoNCE loss can serve as a surrogate loss for the mutual information between two augmented views.
-Unlike contrastive learning which needs to include large amounts of negative samples to ``contrast'', another line of work usually operates without explicitly contrasting with negative samples which we call feature decorrelation based learning.
-Recently, there has been a growing interest in developing feature decorrelation based SSL methods, e.g., BYOL~\citep{grill2020bootstrap}, SimSiam~\citep{chen2021exploring}, Barlow Twins~\citep{zbontar2021barlow}, VICReg~\citep{bardes2021vicreg}, etc. These methods have garnered attention from researchers seeking to explore alternative avenues for SSL beyond contrastive approaches.
+Unlike contrastive learning which needs to include large amounts of negative samples to ``contrast'', another line of work usually operates without explicitly contrasting with negative samples which are usually called feature decorrelation-based learning \citep{garrido2022duality}, e.g., BYOL~\citep{grill2020bootstrap}, SimSiam~\citep{chen2021exploring}, Barlow Twins~\citep{zbontar2021barlow}, VICReg~\citep{bardes2021vicreg}, etc. These methods have garnered attention from researchers seeking to explore alternative avenues for SSL beyond contrastive approaches.

-On a different note, the masked autoencoder (MAE)~\citep{he2022masked} introduces a different way to tackle self-supervised learning.
-Unlike contrastive and feature decorrelation based methods that learn useful representations by exploiting the invariance between augmented views, MAE employs a masking strategy to have the model deduce the masked patches from visible patches.
+On a different path, the masked autoencoder (MAE)~\citep{he2022masked} introduces a different way to tackle self-supervised learning.
+Unlike contrastive and feature decorrelation-based methods that learn useful representations by exploiting the invariance between augmented views, MAE employs a masking strategy to have the model deduce the masked patches from visible patches.
 Therefore, the representation of MAE carries valuable information for downstream tasks.